 3. Negotiate multiple issues simultaneously.

-Integrative negotiations don’t require you to make sacrifices in the name of cooperation.
-On the contrary, they allow you (and your counterpart) to get more of what you want by identifying what each party values most.
-Once you have expanded the pie of value, you are in a good position to claim as much of that value as you can for yourself.
+Integrative negotiation doesn’t require sacrificing your interests in the name of cooperation.
+On the contrary, it allows both sides to get more of what they want by identifying what each party values most.
+Once you’ve expanded the pie, you’re in a much stronger position to claim your share of it.

-Which of these ways do you find works best to create value in negotiation?
+Which of these approaches have you found most effective for creating value in negotiation?